-- Normal scoring means that each correct answer is worth one point and students' scores are simply their number of correct answers.
+- Normal scoring — each correct answer is worth one point and students’ scores are simply their number of correct answers.

-- Percent scoring computes each student score as a percentage of the total number of possible points.
+- Percent scoring — student scores are computed as a percentage of the total number of possible points.
 (Note that you will not get normal scores in addition to percent scores.
 You can obtain both by marking Normal and requesting Percent in the Special Instructions box on the ScorePak® Service Request form.)

-- Weighted scoring means that each correct answer is worth the number of points you specify by marking a weight bubble.
+- Weighted scoring — each correct answer is worth the number of points you specify by marking a weight bubble.
 You may mark one whole number weight and/or one fractional weight.

 Key Sheet Back